mesosphere/dcos-docs-site/pages/dkp/kommander/2.1/release-notes/2.1.2/index.md

 ### kube-oidc-proxy error: certificate signed by unknown authority (COPS-7217)

-When using a custom domain and TLS certificate issued by Let's Encrypt, the `kube-oidc-proxy` helm chart in the attached cluster did not complete installation and the associated pod has an error.
+A problem that prevented successful configuration of the `kube-oidc-proxy` component when using a custom domain and TLS certificate issued by Let's Encrypt was corrected.

 ### Certificate objects updated but not reloading in Kommander pods (COPS-7212)